 #> Assess the presence of possible duplicated variable in the dataset

-#> Assess the presence of duplicated participants in the dataset
+#> Assess the presence of empty rows in the dataset

-#> Assess the presence all NA(s) of columns in the data dictionary
+#> Assess the presence all empty variable in the dataset

 #> Generate report